foxdev-studio/easylogon-docs/1-Get started/3-Plugin integration.md

 > If you have problems with plugin integration, feel free to [contact our support](https://easylogon.foxdev.studio/support) and we'll do our best to assist you or even setup integration for you.
 This is free

 ### React
-If your web application is using ReactJS frame work, you need to perform additional steps:
+If your web application is using ReactJS framework, you need to perform additional steps:

 Instead of pasting script block of plugin (second part of code on picures above), paste following code into `componentDidMount` method of your component (if you are using class-based components):
 ```js